-'''

-result=ioctl(fd, I2C_SLAVE, 0x70); where I2C_SLAVE is defined in the linux/i2c-dev.h header, fd is the file descriptor from earlier, and 0x70 is the device address.
+result=ioctl(fd, I2C_SLAVE, 0x70);

+where I2C_SLAVE is a constant defined in the linux/i2c-dev.h header, fd is the file descriptor from earlier, and 0x70 is the device address from the data shee.
 A negative value is returned on error.

-'''